 All H-1B visas are employer-specific, meaning you can only work for your H-1B visa petitioner.
 If you want to switch jobs, you will need to have your new employer file a new H-1B visa petition on your behalf.
 The new employment will have to satisfy the H-1B requirements, but the position does not necessarily have to be the same title or salary.
 You will also no longer be subject to the H-1B cap, and can file your H-1B change of employer petition at any time.
 You may start working for your new H-1B employer after the petition was received by USCIS instead of having to wait for the approval.
 If you want to accept another position with a different employer while keeping your current H-1B employment, you may also file a concurrent H-1B visa petition with multiple employers as H-1B visas can be for part-time positions as well.

 If you resign or get terminated from your H-1B employment before the expiration date of your H-1B visa status, you will have up to 60 days of authorized stay (“grace period”) in the U.S. or may remain until the end of your H-1B validity period, whichever is shorter.
 During this grace period, you may look for new employment, change your status to another visa, or prepare for your departure, but you are not permitted to work.

 Your spouse or children under the age of 21 can apply for an H-4 visa as your dependents.
-Employment is generally not permitted under H-4 visa except dependents of certain H-1B visa holders with an approved employment-based immigrant visa petition.
-H-4 visa holders may engage in full or part-time study in the U.S. However, if you wants to engage in on-campus employment or take advantage of curricular/optional practical training, you will have to change your status to F-1 visa unless you already have work authorization from the USCIS.
+Employment is generally not permitted under an H-4 visa except for dependents of certain H-1B visa holders with an approved employment-based immigrant visa petition.
+H-4 visa holders may engage in full or part-time study in the U.S. However, if you want to engage in on-campus employment or take advantage of extra-curricular/optional practical training, you will have to change your status to an F-1 visa unless you already have work authorization from USCIS.